Trolleybuses in Lausanne

 The Lausanne trolleybus system (Réseau de trolleybus de Lausanne) forms part of the public transport network of Lausanne, in the canton of Vaud, Switzerland.
-The system has been in operation since 1932 and is the third-oldest surviving trolleybus system in the world, after those of Shanghai and Philadelphia.
+The system has been in operation since 1932 and is the third-oldest trolleybus system in the world, after those of Shanghai and Philadelphia.

-Today, the system is the largest in Switzerland; it is supplemented by the Lausanne Metro, and by various conventional bus routes.
+Lausanne is a very hilly city, making trolleybuses well-suited to it as a transport mode.
+Today, the system is the largest in Switzerland.
+It is supplemented by the Lausanne Metro, and by various conventional bus routes.

-The system is operated by Transports publics de la région lausannoise (TL) – formerly Tramways Lausannois – and comprises 10 trolleybus lines, serving not only Lausanne, but also the neighbouring municipalities of Le Mont-sur-Lausanne, Lutry, Paudex, Prilly, Pully and Renens.
+The system is operated by Transports publics de la région lausannoise (TL) – formerly Tramways Lausannois – and comprises 12 trolleybus routes, serving not only Lausanne, but also the neighbouring municipalities of Le Mont-sur-Lausanne, Lutry, Paudex, Prilly, Pully and Renens.
 Following some line closures, the system no longer serves Cugy, Epalinges and Froideville.